top of page

 ~The Crimson Key (a swashbuckler fantasy novel) This one has a synopsis, but not much more than that.
 We need to build out the plot outline and work on character maps before we can even think about the actual writing part.
 However, the idea of writing about pirates, and adding his own little twist is exciting to Drake.
 If you're curious... a sneak preview is hidden inside our romance novel,

-A Tryst of Fate.
+A Tryst of Fate

 ~Hot Cocoa (a collection of anecdotal essays) It turns out that after writing fiction for so many years, flipping his tail feathers around to write essay is more challenging for Drake than he anticipated.
 We don't want it to be a dull read, so we're taking our time with this one.
 We're hoping that it turns out to be on the more humorous side, and that takes a bit of time... unless you're Kristoffer Gair!

-~Take The Reins (a young adult mystery novel) This project is one that's been a curiosity for Drake since winter 2023, when a friend posed an interesting question about young people solving mysteries, without the end result sounding too much like an after-school special or an episode of Scooby-Doo (not that there's anything wrong with either of those things).
+~Take The Reins (a young adult mystery novel) This project has been a curiosity for Drake since winter 2023, when a friend posed an interesting question about young people solving mysteries, without the end result sounding too much like an after-school special or an episode of Scooby-Doo (not that there's anything wrong with either of those things).
 We have a synopsis and a general idea of the track for this story... but it'll need more developmental time, and a really solid outline before we can even consider when it might see the festival circuit.
 And...
 Drake tells me this one may require travel and research, so there may be a southern horse farm and boarding school in our future.

 -Sealing Wax: (an epistolary novel).
 Drake and I have been playing with this idea for a while, but it's not something that's completely taken shape yet.
 At this point, it's still just ripples in the pond.
-In this genre, the story is told by letters written between characters; usually just two; but you know Drake, he can't make anything simple.
+In this genre, the story is told by letters written between characters; usually just two people; but you know Drake, he can't make anything simple.
 We're not sure yet where this is headed... but Drake LOVES the cover art.
 Sometimes, he can be tremendously inspired by a visual hanging about... you never can tell with ducks.

 ~The Scribe's Apprentice (a historical-fiction novel) If any of you have tried writing or reading this genre, you know how complex it can be.
 So Much Research!
 We have what we think is a great synopsis for a retelling of the myth behind the lost Library of Alexandria...
 But, oh my gosh, the amount of work involved is astounding.
-For those of you who brave writing in this genre, you have our deepest respect.
+For those of you who brave writing historical fiction, you have our deepest respect.
 Don't expect this one out into the wilds anytime soon, but know that it's definitely a thing, and it'll happen... eventually.

 So yeah, it's a lot, but Drake and I enjoy writing and the wonderment that comes with storytelling.
 We can't imagine doing anything else with our free time... except perhaps reading, drinking cocoa, and sleeping.
 As hobbies go, sleeping is a big hit with Drake!